Tax returns and compliance

-Generally, there is no concession made for expatriates in Vietnam except a tax exemption on a one-off relocation allowance for moving to Vietnam, determined based on the labor contract; school fees for expatriates’ children from Kindergarten up to high school level paid in Vietnam supported with relevant documents (tuition only); airfares for one round trip home leave per year for expatriates supported with relevant documents (not applicable to family members); and compulsory insurance contributions in accordance with the regulations of the expatriate's home country.
+Generally, there is no concession made for expatriates in Vietnam except a tax exemption on a one-off relocation allowance for moving to Vietnam, determined based on the labor contract; school fees for expatriates’ children from Kindergarten up to high school level paid in Vietnam supported with relevant documents (tuition only, and payment should be made directly to the school); airfares for one round trip home leave per year for expatriates supported with relevant documents (not applicable to family members); and compulsory insurance contributions in accordance with the regulations of the expatriate's home country.
 Accommodation of employees provided by employers is taxable based on the actual rental amount but not exceeding 15 percent of total other assessable income.
 In addition, benefits from houses built by the employer and provided by the employer free of charge for employees who are working in industrial zones, economic zones or in disadvantaged or severely disadvantaged areas.

 Is salary earned from working abroad taxed in Vietnam?
 If so, how?